paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-043-native-american-housing-assistance-and-self-determination.md

 (2) **Waiver** — The Secretary may waive the applicability of the requirements under paragraph (1), in part, if the Secretary finds that the Department of Hawaiian Home Lands has not complied or cannot comply with those requirements due to circumstances beyond the control of the Department of Hawaiian Home Lands.

-**(c) Use of funds for affordable housing activities under plan** Except as provided in subsection (e) of this section, amounts provided under a grant under this section may be used only for affordable housing activities under this subchapter that are consistent with a housing plan approved under [section 4224 of this title](./chapter-043-native-american-housing-assistance-and-self-determination.md#section-4224).
+**(c) Use of funds for affordable housing activities under plan** Except as provided in subsection (e), amounts provided under a grant under this section may be used only for affordable housing activities under this subchapter that are consistent with a housing plan approved under [section 4224 of this title](./chapter-043-native-american-housing-assistance-and-self-determination.md#section-4224).

 **(d) Administrative expenses**